UW-Hydro/VIC/README.txt

 	A typo in an "if" statement prevented AIR_TEMP from being allowed as a valid input forcing variable at any time step.
 This has been fixed.
 TJB

+Bug: undeclared variable i in write_forcing_file.c

+        Files affected:

+        write_forcing_file.c

+        Description:

+        Index i was not declared.
+This has been fixed.